 The fight was deteriorating into a slugfest.
 Like a pair of overweight heavyweights past their prime, we were trading punches.
 He peeled off line, I pumped it back in.
 Back and forth we went until slowly he came to the boat, exhausted.
 It was big, brown and round and it wallowed like a small whale at the side of the boat.
 It was a huge pacu!
 Those big, blunt jaws just weren't accommodating my Bogagrip.
 Nicky reached down with both arms and hoisted the broad fish aboard.

 To be more exact, it was a pirapitinga.
-A member of the family Collosoma, this fish is considered by international anglers, for sport fishing classification purposes, to be a big pacu.
-When we finally worked the Bogagrip into his disturbingly human-like jaws, he weighed in at 18 pounds.
+A member of the family Serrasalmidae, this fish is considered by international anglers, for sport fishing record keeping purposes, to be a big pacu.
+When we finally manipulated the Bogagrip into his disturbingly human-like jaws, he weighed in at 18 pounds.
 I had no idea he would be here.
 Talk about fishing lagniappe, this was a bonus, I hadn't expected.
 I held him, facing into the current as he slowly regained his strength.
 With a flick of his broad tail, he swam away.

-Anglers pursuing payara with some of the shallower running plugs were often being ambushed by big, tough pirapitinga.
-They were also successfully caught with a simple offering of melon on a hook.
+Anglers pursuing payara with some of the shallower running plugs, as in our case, are subject to being ambushed by big, tough pirapitinga.
+They can also be successfully caught with a simple offering of melon on a hook.
 Their powerful jaws, fully equipped with crushing molars and tearing incisors can totally destroy hooks and lures with a single encounter.
-Repeatedly, they surprised us with their aggressiveness, even in fast, open water.
+Repeatedly, they surprised anglers with their aggressiveness, even in fast, open water.
 Their powerful, sustained runs, their seemingly endless stamina and their sheer size, make them a prize catch indeed.